 I've been planning on making my oldest son a custom backpack for a while and was so pleased when I saw Erin from Diedelbug had come out with a tutorial to expand her Tiny Explorer backpack pattern to a Not-So-Tiny Explorer.
 The Tiny Explorer was a tad too small and the Back to Campus Backpack was a tad too big, so this tutorial was perfect; it adds 3" to the Tiny Explorer, making it tall enough to carry a folder.
-The tutorial also explains how to create a cargo pocket on the front.
+The tutorial also explains how to create a cargo pocket on the front. **UPDATE: Unfortunately, it appears the tutorial is no longer available.
+I will keep an eye out and update if it reappears.

 I let my son pick everything, right down to the zipper colours and webbing I used.
 For the exterior, he chose this Marvel licensed print from Funky Monkey Fabrics.
 I liked working with it because it's not really directional, so I didn't have to think too hard for the cargo pocket.